kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     #xecho("<hr><pre> L: ".__LINE__."  ::  :: M: ".__METHOD__ . " F: ".__FILE__." ".date('H:i:s').' (  ) '."</pre>\n"   );
         $this->CI->id_ex = 6;

 Here you see 2 other nifty functions at work constructed very similar, but without the property of being able to display arrays and objects.
-The first one can be called before anything else is loaded, they are cheap, they are easy to read (just one line, as a rule) and with the `x` can be used to exit.
+The first one can be called before anything else is loaded, both are cheap, they are easy to read (just one line, as a rule) and with the `x` can be used to exit.
 Those functions stand out in the source code as all the debugging functions start in column one, so they are easy to detect.
 Example:

     L: 789 key 108 id_avb 51519 M: Ex_common::_get_dm_entries 15:58:07 (  )